• Skip to primary navigation

 • YouTube

-Mapillai Samba Adai Recipe| Native Rice Of India
+Mapillai Samba Rice Adai

 Jump to Recipe Print Recipe

-Before we get into the nitty gritty of this post, let me bring you upto speed on this traditional recipe called Adai, may I?
+Before we get into the nitty gritty of this post, let me bring you up to speed on this traditional recipe called Adai, may I?
 Dosa is a well known South Indian staple that has spread its wings far and beyond the Indian subcontinent, agreed?

 But.. but.. there is so much more to the South Indian cuisine than Idli and Dosa.
 And that s why we need to talk about dishes like Adai.